Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # What's Hurl?

-Hurl is a command line tool that runs HTTP requests defined in a simple plain text format.
+Hurl is a command line tool that runs <b>HTTP requests</b> defined in a simple <b>plain text format</b>.

 It can perform requests, capture values and evaluate queries on headers and body response.
-Hurl is very versatile: it can be used for both fetching data and testing HTTP sessions.
+Hurl is very
+versatile: it can be used for both <b>fetching data</b> and <b>testing HTTP</b> sessions.

 {% raw %}
 ```hurl